Frederick VIII of Denmark: Early life

 Prince Frederick was born on 3 June 1843 in the Yellow Palace, an 18th-century town house at 18 Amaliegade, immediately adjacent to the Amalienborg Palace complex, the principal residence of the Danish royal family in the district of Frederiksstaden in central Copenhagen.
-He was the eldest son and child of Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg and Princess Louise of Hesse-Kassel-Rumpenheim.
+He was the eldest child of Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg and Princess Louise of Hesse-Kassel-Rumpenheim.
 His father's family was a cadet branch of the Danish royal House of Oldenburg, which was descended from Christian III and which had ruled as non-sovereign dukes in Schleswig-Holstein for eight generations.
 He was baptised on 22 June with the names Christian Frederik Vilhelm Carl, and was known as Prince Frederick.
 To the family he was known as Fredy throughout his life.

 Christian IX of Denmark with his wife and their six children, 1862.
 Left to right: Dagmar, Frederick, Valdemar, Christian IX, Queen Louise, Thyra, William and Alexandra.

 He had five younger siblings: Alexandra (1844–1925), William (1845–1913), Dagmar (1847–1928), Thyra (1853–1933) and Valdemar (1858–1939).
 Although they were of royal blood, (Note: His parents were both great-grandchildren of Frederick V of Denmark and great-great-grandchildren of King George II of Great Britain.) the family lived a comparatively normal life.
 They did not possess great wealth; their father's income from an army commission was about £800 per year and their house was a rent-free grace and favour property.
 Occasionally, Hans Christian Andersen was invited to call and tell the children stories before bedtime.
+He would also get teased on at school because of his German accent.